Rudolf Egelhofer: Life

 He was replaced by the pacifist author Ernst Toller.
 The task, to within a few days organize the defense of Munich with an estimated 20,000 barely trained, poorly armed and highly motivated soldiers and workers against the approaching superiority of the "white" troops – Reichswehr army units and right-wing Nationalist Freikorps – which were called in by the Bamberg SPD leadership under Johannes Hoffmann, was not salvageable for the young seaman.

 In the first days of May, the government troops overran the city.
 Sustained resistance only existed in a few places.
 Egelhofer was unable to enforce the idea of gathering relatives of the "Bourgeoisie" in the Theresienwiese and shooting them when the "whites" invaded the city.
-However, he probably gave written consent to the shooting of ten hostages, mainly from the Thule Society environment, in the Munich Luitpold Gymnasium.
+However, he gave written consent to the shooting of ten hostages, mainly from the Thule Society, in the Luitpold Gymnasium.
 The "Munich Hostage Murder" became the only documented evidence of the later claimed "red terror" during the council's reign.

 Massive terror was however, exercised in the following years by the victorious "white" troops in Munich.
 Hundreds were shot dead or murdered.
 In total, more than 2,200 supporters of the Council Republic were condemned to death or imprisonment by tribunals.
 The 23-year-old Egelhofer as one of the most prominent representatives of the Communist council rule was discovered and arrested on 1 May 1919 in his hiding place in an apartment on Maximilianstraße.
 After severe maltreatment he was shot dead without trial on 3 May at the Munich Residenz city palace, where he was being held.

 Commemorations

-In East Germany, an Osa-class missile boat (1964), a Tarantul-class missile boat (1985, today USNS Hiddensee) and the NCO (noncommissioned officer) school I, later training center 6 of the land forces of the National People's Army in Haide near Weißwasser were named after Rudolf Egelhofer.
+In East Germany, an Osa-class missile boat (1964), a Tarantul-class missile boat (1985, later USNS Hiddensee) and the NCO (noncommissioned officer) school I, later training center 6 of the land forces of the National People's Army in Haide near Weißwasser were named after Rudolf Egelhofer.
 There was a Rudolf Egelhofer Oberschule in Rostock, a Rudolf Egelhofer road exists to this day in Strausberg.
 In Munich, apparently nothing is named after Egelhofer.
 Since October 2016, a commemorative plaque has been erected on the grave in the Munich Nordfriedhof.
 Also commemorative coins and porcelain plates with Egelhofer exists.